 Yes.
-While CCNSW will make available a consumer contract template, operators are not required to use this template, provided the terms and conditions in your contract satisfy the requirements of Conditions A. You will still need to review how you engage and contract with customers to ensure they meet the requirements outlined in A.1.
+While CCNSW has published a model interment rights contract, operators are not required to use this template, provided the terms and conditions in your contract satisfy the requirements of Conditions A. You will still need to review how you engage and contract with customers to ensure they meet the requirements outlined in A.1.